Celebrating Ontario’s Healthy Schools!

 How can you get involved?

 Educators or administrators who are interested in participating in Ophea’s HS Certification are encouraged to start by referencing the Guidebook found in the Healthy Schools section of the Ophea website.
-While the Guidebook will be updated based on 20117/18 feedback, it provides an understanding of what is involved.
-Registration for the 2018/19 school year will open in September.
+Registration for the 2019/20 school year will open in September.

 “I would recommend that every school in Ontario go through the process,” says Carlyle.
 “A lot of schools are already doing a lot of great things, but this framework helps you connect it to the bigger picture.”